danil321654/carousel-react/README.md

 5 props:

 1. children - array of HTML objects for example children = [\<div>hello\</div>];
-2. crop - boolean (crop content to container) by deafult TRUE
+2. crop - boolean (crop content to container) by default TRUE
 3. infinite - boolean (enables infinite scrolling) by default FALSE
 4. width - string or number (width in pixels !!!!! without 'px' !!!!!) by default 400
 5. height - string or number (width in pixels !!!!! without 'px' !!!!!) by default equals width